Yakub-Egamnazarov/Three-squares/readme.md

 2. Create hero section with background-video (completed completed with responsive design)
 3. Create main element
     3.1 Create a sections for layout
+    3.2 Content block and section needs to completed ... follow up